 Other Ingredients to Avoid: Nanoparticles, Oxybenzone, Mica, Tetrasodium EDTA, Cyclomethicone, Cyclopentasiloxane, Dimethicone Copolyol, Dioxins, Dimethicone, Methicone, Phenyl Trimethicone, Toluene.

 Check out these additional resources for more great info:

 Think Dirty® is an app committed to helping consumers identify the potential risks associated with the personal care products they use every day.
-They focuses exclusively on the chemical content of the products in question.
-The app allows users to scan UPC codes or look up products on the market to receive a rating from 1-10 for toxicity (I recommend staying between a score of 5 an under).
-They also including links to research and studies of ingredients.
+They focus exclusively on the chemical content of the products in question.
+The app allows users to scan UPC codes or look up products on the market to receive a rating from 1-10 for toxicity (I recommend staying between a score of 5 and under).
+They also include links to research and studies of ingredients.

 The Story of Cosmetics

 I’m happy I got this post up for you all to use for your natural beauty product reviews.
 I hope you find it helpful when shopping for beauty products in the future.
 This is my personal list that I turn to when looking at new beauty products.
 Stay tuned for more natural living tips :)